pxc/gitbook/text/08_Basic_Branching_and_Merging/0_ Basic_Branching_and_Merging.markdown

       experimental
     * master

-The "experimental" branch is the one you just created, and the "master" branch is a default branch that was created for you automatically.
+The `experimental` branch is the one you just created, and the `master` branch is a default branch that was created for you automatically.
 The asterisk marks the branch you are currently on;
 type